lewagon/dotfiles/02-OOP/02-OO-Advanced/TEACHERS.md

     end
   end
 ```
 Note the self on the method definition.
+Self represents the ceiling he is inside of.
+Here the ceiling of self in the class.
+So self represents the class itself.

 You can't call class methods on instances!
 some_castle = Castle.new('Tower of London', 32, 35)
 some_castle.categories #=> Undefined method `categories`

-WHEN TO CREATE CLASS METHODS?
-MAKES SENSE TO USE A CLASS METHOD
+When to create class methods?

 ```ruby
   class House
     # [...]